Questions, Comments, or Corrections? Let us know!

 41. Where are detailed IRR instructions located?

 MyTeaching Strategies GOLD™ provides detailed IRR instructions and resources online.
-GOLD online administrators, teachers and providers can download this guidance by clicking on the Support Portal (question mark button in GOLD located at bottom left corner) to link to the resources below:
+GOLD online administrators, teachers and providers can download this guidance by clicking on the Support Portal (question mark button in GOLD located at top right corner) to link to the resource Completing the Interrater Reliability Certification Experience in Quorum.

 42. How do teachers/practitioners begin the IRR process?